 Galaxy’s Edge has two access points, one via Grand Avenue and one via Toy Story Land.
 Entering through Grand Avenue puts you in the middle of the Resistance’s encampment, while the entrance closest to Toy Story Land is controlled by the First Order.
-However, for crowd-control reasons, we expect that the Toy Story Land entrance will be used as an exit only for the foreseeable future.

-In the Resistance section of the park, guests complete a critical mission on the Millennium Falcon: Smugglers Run.
+In the First Order section of the park, guests complete a critical mission on the Millennium Falcon: Smugglers Run.
 How you do on the mission has high stakes: perform with skill, and you may earn extra galactic credits, while bringing the ship back banged up could put you on the list of bounty hunter Harkos, and you may face a problem if you show up at the local cantina.

-On the First Order side of the land, Star Wars: Rise of the Resistance will make guests feel like they’re inside a hangar bay in the middle of a fight between the First Order and the Resistance.
+On the other side of the land, Star Wars: Rise of the Resistance will make guests feel like they’re inside a hangar bay in the middle of a fight between the First Order and the Resistance.
 The ride will have a large amount of animatronics and scenes with almost life-size AT-ATs.

 Millennium Falcon: Smuggler’s Run